Cap and pipe the bores

 The Great Artesian Basin is one of the largest underground freshwater resources in the world.
 It lies below 12 per cent of New South Wales supporting a population of over 200,000.
 There are 1,400 bores tapping the Great Artesian Basin.
 Natural pressure across the basin has significantly declined due to overuse.
 Nearly half the bores have stopped flowing, reducing landholder access to water.

 Great Artesian Basin Sustainability Initiative

 The Cap and Pipe the Bores program is part of the Great Artesian Basin Sustainability Initiative (GABSI), jointly funded by the Australian and NSW governments.
 GABSI phase 1 was implemented between 1999 and 2004 with $25 million funding.
 Phase 2 built on this with $32 million funding from July 2004 until June 2009.
-The NSW Office of Water has targeted the remaining free flowing bores through the Cap and Pipe the Bores program under GABSI phase 3, which runs until June 2014.
+DPI Water has targeted remaining free flowing bores through the Cap and Pipe the Bores program under GABSI phase 3, which finished in June 2014.

 In the past, up to 95 per cent of artesian water was being wasted through evaporation and seepage.
 Today, the Cap and Pipe the Bores program has improved water supply through the following achievements:

 - saving 78,500 ML of water every year

 - supplied approximately 4.2 million ha with permanent, reliable, efficient and strategically located watering points

 - controlled 398 free flowing bores

 - removed over 10,000 km of bore drains

 - installed 18,000 km of piping